 Many beekeepers agree that the external parasitic mite, Varroa destructor, is a serious threat to apiculture globally.
-It seems to have originated in Asia, but has now spread almost globally.
+It was discovered in South Asia in 1904 but has now spread almost globally.
 Varroa is a small mite the size of a pinhead, which feeds on the blood of the bee and spreads from hive to hive.
 In addition to weakening the bees, Varroa can also spread viral diseases and bacteria.
 Its effects are severe and, if left uncontrolled, usually lead to the early death of colonies within three years (UNEP, 2010).